 Upon ticket reservation

-To ensure that your needs are met with utmost care, it is important that you inform our service staff of your disability or that of your charge’s upon ticket reservation so that we can help you make all the arrangements necessary.
+To ensure that your needs are met with utmost care, it is important that you inform our Reservations staff of your disability or that of your charge’s at the time of booking so that we can help you make all the necessary arrangements.

 To reserve flight tickets through our staff, please call 1 300 88 3000; +603 7843 3000 if you are overseas.